 The type of drug you are being accused of possessing, selling, trafficking, and/or delivering will directly impact the severity of the consequences and/or punishment you face, if convicted.
 Here’s what you should know about how drugs are viewed by the system:

 - Schedule I: Drugs with a high potential for addiction and abuse, and which have no currently acceptable medical uses.
 These include heroin, Ecstasy, GHB, Peyote, Methaqualone, and opiates.

 - Schedule II: Drugs with a high potential for dependency and abuse, yet have currently accepted medical uses with severe restrictions.
 They include cocaine, opium, Codeine, Hydrocodone, Morphine, Methamphetamine, Methadone, and Ritalin.

 - Schedule III: Drugs with some potential for abuse and dependency, and have currently accepted medical uses, such as Ketamine, anabolic steroids, and certain barbiturates.

-- Schedule IV: Drugs with a low potential for abuse or addiction, and have currently accepted medical uses, including Valium, Xanax, Barbital, and Rohypnol.
+- Schedule IV: Drugs with a low potential for abuse or addiction, and have currently accepted medical uses, including Valium, Xanex, Barbital, Rohypnol.